Madelene/100-days-of-code/log.md

 **Thoughts:**
 - This was difficult, because I was returning the primary key as well as the object (and in other examples, it's not that way!)

+### R2 Day 69: June 19, 2018 Tuesday

+** Today's Progress**
+- Confirmed that what I'm trying to do IS more complicated than we realized

+**Thoughts:**
+- It's been a frustrating 2 days, but it's a 'clean up week', so it's ok
+- Today is my 3 month anniversary at work!